griptape-ai/griptape-docs/docs/griptape-tools/official-tools/vector-store-client.md

-The [VectorStoreClient](../../reference/griptape/tools/vector_store_client/tool.md) enables LLMs to dynamically query tool memory.
+The [VectorStoreClient](../../reference/griptape/tools/vector_store_client/tool.md) enables LLMs to dynamically query task memory.

 Here is an example of how it can be used with the Pincone storage driver: